-Most of the time, the surgery is called elective or cosmetic surgery because it is an operation you choose to have.
+Most of the time, this surgery is an elective or cosmetic procedure because it is an operation you choose to have.
 It is not usually needed for health reasons.
-Cosmetic abdomen repair can help improve appearance, especially after a lot of weight gain or loss.
+Cosmetic abdomen repair can help improve appearance, particularly after a lot of weight gain or loss.
 It helps flatten the lower abdomen and tighten stretched skin.

 It may also help relieve skin rashes or infections that develop under large flaps of skin.

 Abdominoplasty can be helpful when:

 This procedure is a major surgery.
 Be sure you understand the risks and benefits before having it.

 Abdominoplasty is not used as an alternative to weight loss.

 Risks for anesthesia and surgery in general are: